Your last chance to buy SketchUp Perpetual Licenses

 Download the new version, play with the latest improvements and let us know what you think.
 As always, we will be there listening, responding, and getting great ideas for new updates.
 See you on the Axis!

 All of the 2020.1 features are available to Classic license users with active Maintenance & Support, and active SketchUp Pro and SketchUp Studio subscription users.
 Upgrade today to start using new features!

-New uploads include additional potted plants, new sofas and loveseats, interior ceiling and floor light fixtures, and two classic automobiles.
+New Podium Browser uploads include additional potted plants, new sofas and loveseats, interior ceiling and floor light fixtures, and two classic automobiles.
 Check out just some of the latest Podium Browser uploads available to users.
 Podium Browser contains thousands of render ready models and materials for SketchUp.
 Find the furniture, lights, appliances, decorations, plants, and materials you need to quickly bring your SketchUp models to life.
-Podium Browser is now fully included with a Podium V2.6 license.
+For users who are interested in upgrading to the latest version of Podium, Podium Browser is now fully included with a Podium V2.6 license.

 Cadalog have also added four sets of Metrie finishing profiles so that you can easily add moulding and casing details to your interior designs.
 Simply move the profile shape into position, then push/pull to extend to the required length.

 SU Podium Browser is now fully included with a V2.6 license.
 Podium Browser is a growing library of over 20,000 render ready components that can be dropped into a SketchUp model and rendered without any additional setup.
 SU Podium v2.6 [Perpetual] now compatible with SketchUp 2017 – 2020.

 SU Podium V2.6 is a photorealistic rendering plug-in for SketchUp.
 Podium is easy to learn, generating beautiful, photorealistic rendering of your SketchUp models.